 Canada and the U.S. have agreed to temporarily close the border to non-essential travel.

 The borders will remain open for trade, meaning vital goods, including food, fuel, and medicine, will still cross between the U.S. and Canada.

-“Travelers will no longer be permitted to cross the border for recreation and tourism,” Trudeau said, adding that Canadian citizens shouldn’t even visit their neighbors if they don’t have to.
+“Travellers will no longer be permitted to cross the border for recreation and tourism,” Trudeau said, adding that Canadian citizens shouldn’t even visit their neighbours if they don’t have to.

 “This is something we need to move forward on to protect Canadians,” Trudeau said.

 Ottawa will not invoke the Emergency Act for now, Trudeau said, but he is keeping all options on the table.

 The announcement represents the next wave of stringent measures introduced across Canada to slow the spread of the virus.
 On Monday, the prime minister—who is still in isolation—closed Canada’s borders to everyone except Canadian citizens, permanent residents, diplomats, airline crew, and U.S. citizens.
 Sick people are also not allowed into Canada.
 WestJet and Sunwing have suspended all international flights, and Porter airlines has suspended all flights.